fredcy/tzchat-web/content/pages/tzchat-faq.md

 See the [tzchat.org room directory](https://riot.tzchat.org/#/home), or use the `!rooms` command in the [main Tezos room](https://riot.tzchat.org/#/room/#tezos:matrix.org).

+## Why does the login page refer to "tezos.modular.im"?

+The tzchat.org Matrix service is hosted by a server known as "tezos.modular.im", and that name is leaking into the login page when it should be "tzchat.org" instead.
+We are working on fixing that.

 ## Why do you keep saying *Matrix/Riot* instead of just *Riot*?

 Sorry.
-Riot is just one particular client used to access rooms provided by the Matrix protocol.
+Riot is just one particular client used to access rooms provided by the Matrix federation of servers.
 There are other clients, and more in the works.
 Calling the chat space "Riot" is a bit like calling the web as "Firefox" or email as "Outlook".
 That said, Riot is by far the most popular, robust, and featured client for accessing Matrix rooms and is available as independent apps for web,